Which metal finishing is good for each industry?

 At Sevaan Group, we’re known for our state-of-the-art equipment and robust processes.
 And we consistently deliver excellent quality metal finishing and high precision accuracy.
 By providing a complete end to end service, with all processes housed in the one Sydney location, we guarantee the finishing on your product is fit for purpose, of the highest quality and completed in a timely, efficient manner.

-Our Team Leader in Finishing, Fipe Falevaai, believes our finishing capabilities are what set us apart in the metal engineering and fabrication industry.
+Our Team Leader in Finishing Fipe Falevaii believes our finishing capabilities is what sets us apart in the metal engineering and fabrication industry.

-Fipe says, “We ensure factors such as paint specifications are accurate and that they match each client’s needs.
+Fipe says, “We ensure factors such as paint specifications and check that it matches our clients’ needs.
 We’re committed to maintaining the highest quality throughout the whole process.
-Whether it’s making sure the paint thickness is correct or the colours are exact, we take extreme care in ensuring that the client’s product is in pristine condition.”
+Whether it’s making sure the paint thickness is correct, the colours are exact, we take extreme care in ensuring that the client’s product is in pristine condition.”

 Thanks to our Australian standards, we are able to meet the strictest specifications for government, defence, food and medical industries.
 We are ISO 9001 certified and our processes adhere to the most stringent guidelines.